Nonlinear Models#

 - num_decisions()[source]#

-Number of independent decision nodes in the model.
+Return the number of decision variables in the model.

-An array-of-integers symbol, for example, counts as a single decision node.
+An array-of-integers symbol, for example, counts as a single decision symbol.

 Examples